-- While this program is optional, we expect that sophomore who are planning for no glide year(s) (immediate start of health profession program after graduating) or applying to early assurance programs will complete the Sophomore Check-In by the deadline in order to stay on-track with support.
+- While this program is optional, we expect that sophomores who are planning for no glide year(s) (immediate start of health profession program after graduating) or applying to early assurance programs will complete the Sophomore Check-In by the deadline in order to stay on-track with support.

-ANNOUNCEMENT: All sophomores who complete the Sophomore Check-In by the program deadline (January 17th) will be entered to win a raffle for a free test prep book series.
+- Entered to win a raffle for a free test prep book series.
 Examples of test prep books can include MCAT, DAT, OAT, PCAT, GRE, and more.